 Should I tell my doctor?

 Yes.
 Discuss any therapy you may be using or are thinking about using with your doctors.
-It’s important to tell your doctors before you start using any complementary therapy, especially if you are having chemotherapy or radiation therapy or taking medication.
+It’s important to tell your doctors before you start using any complementary therapy, especially if you are having chemotherapy or radiation therapy or taking medicines.

-It’s also important to tell your complementary therapist that you have cancer, and advise them of the treatment you’re having.
+It’s also important to tell your complementary therapist that you have cancer, and advise them of the conventional treatments and medicines you’re having.

 Are they safe?

 Many complementary therapies have been evaluated and are safe and effective to use together with conventional cancer treatment and medicine.
 However, some complementary therapies can affect the way conventional treatments and medicines work, and even stop them from working altogether.

 Regulation of medicinal products

 The Therapeutic Goods Administration (TGA) is a federal government department that regulates all medicines sold in Australia, including complementary medicines.
 This includes herbs, vitamins, minerals, nutritional supplements, homeopathic remedies and some aromatherapy products.

 The regulation of complementary medicines helps to protect the public by ensuring that therapeutic goods are made according to Good Manufacturing Practice and that any adverse reactions can be investigated.

 Aust R (registered) – Because these products are considered higher risk, they are evaluated by the TGA for safety, quality and how well they work.
 They include all prescription medicines, most over-the-counter medicines and some higher-risk complementary medicines.

 |To ensure medicines are safe, it is best to buy Australian-made complementary therapies.
 For more information on the safety, labelling and regulation of medicines, visit the Australian government’s Therapeutic Goods Administration website.|

 Regulation of complementary therapists

 Naturopaths and Western herbalists – These practitioners are not registered by AHPRA.
 However, most naturopaths and herbalists are registered with the Australian Register of Naturopaths and Herbalists (ARONAH).
 This is a self-governing body that sets minimum standards of practice for both professions.
 See aronah.org.